tinkercademy/swift-slides/codingclub/b/aboutme.md

 <div>

-- We can add another `Text` in the ScrollView, and add a story there!
+- We can add another `Text` in the `ScrollView`, and add a story there!
   - If your story is very long, we need to separate it into different lines!
 But.. how do we do that?
 Pressing ‘enter’ does not work!
   - We can use \n!
   - It creates a new line in your text